jthorniley/junctions/docs/02-network.md

 Finally, the `connect_lanes` method lets us join two lanes, identifying each one by the road label/lane label pair.
-Implicitly, we are always going to be connecting a lane end to a lane start, so this is sufficient information to define the connectivity.
-Calling the `connect_lanes` function creates a _connector_ edge in our terminology from the digraph model.
+We are always connecting a lane out/end to a lane in/start, so just referencing the two lanes is enough to define what is being connected.

 ```python
 >>> # Connect J1A end to J2A start